bit-ml/bit-ml/content/collections/posts/fused_swiglu2025.md

 ### Future directions

 So far, we have focused only on the first half of the MLP computation.
 More so, our optimization concerns just the forward pass, as for a backward pass it's generally more efficient to store intermediary results anyway, and therefore our kernel would achieve lower throughput.
 We are interested in studying the possiblity of fusing the entire MLP in a single kernel.
-A more immediate goal would be to improve on our current kernel, mainly to further bridge the gap to the cuBLAS performance.
+A more immediate goal would be to improve our current kernel, mainly to further bridge the gap to cuBLAS performance.

 ## References
 ---